Excellent

 If your dog is not a good swimmer or has not been swimming before then the beach perhaps isn’t the best place for them to learn.
 Some breeds such as corgis and pugs are not known to be good swimmers so only allow them to go in very shallow water.
 Love water sports such as kayaking and paddleboarding?
 Your water loving canine pal might enjoy them too!
 You can buy life jackets especially designed for dogs which will keep them afloat should they get into the water and out of their depth.

 When walking along the beach, keep your dog under close control and be ready to call them away from potential hazards such as stray fishing gear, fishhooks, rubbish and glass that could cause injury.
 Look out for enticing leftover food from other beach users or dead fish that may have washed up ashore as eating these could make them very ill.
-Also Keep your dog on a lead near coastal wildlife such as seals.
-They do have an impressive bite!
-Rock pools are great fun for our dogs to explore and splash in, but be careful of slippery, sharp surfaces.

 In warm weather take extra care to keep your canine buddy cool.
 A short clip is a great way to help your dog keep cool in the summer and makes regular grooming and taking care of their coat so much easier.
 For all dogs, but especially those with pink skin, apply specialist doggy sun cream to the nose and tips of the ears and don’t forget the underbelly where the hair is sparse.
 As sand reflects the sun’s rays, even long-haired breeds may get sun burnt on their belly.
-On hot days, provide plenty of fresh drinking water for your dog and seek shade in the hottest part the day, from 11am until 4pm.
-A simple beach tent is a great way to provide temporary shade.
-It’s best to avoid exercising your dog at these peak times too to avoid heat exhaustion.
-Also don’t forget how hot the sand is!
-Just like tarmac, the sand can get extremely hot underfoot and can quickly burn your dog’s paws.

 There’s nothing like a good run around on a sandy beach.
-If your dog loves to chase and play with a toy, choose a toy that won’t attract a lot of sand or sea water so that your dog doesn’t ingest lots of sand and salt as they play.
+If your dog loves to chase and play with a toy, choose a toy that won’t attract a lot of sand or sea water so that your dog doesn’t ingest sand and salt as they play.
 Swallowing too much sand could compact in their intestines and cause a blockage.

 • Bug sprayTry this one!